Pdleon/pdleon.github.io/_posts/2021-05-12-Teams Outbound Caller ID Mask with a Resource Account.md

 # Request

-To mask outbound caller ID by location with the corresponding office number DID which is onwed by their direct routing solution and assigned to an AutoAttendant Resource Account.
+To mask outbound caller ID by location with the corresponding office number DID which is owned by their direct routing solution and assigned to an AutoAttendant Resource Account.

 # Procedure